Our Lady of Grace Church: An Architectural Treasure

 ▶ Watch Heritage Statement & Conservation Strategy Overview

 This professional assessment forms part of the evidence submitted to Historic England for the church's listing application (Reference: 1494732).
 The documentation demonstrates that Our Lady of Grace Church represents one of the earliest reinforced concrete churches in England and a rare example of Neo-Romanesque ecclesiastical architecture.
-The Conservation Plan, with specialist structural assessment by Stuart Tappin, confirms the pioneering reinforced concrete system requires urgent conservation intervention.
+The Conservation Plan, with specialist structural assessment by Stuart Tappin, guides the ongoing conservation work on this pioneering reinforced concrete structure.

 Further videos are available on our YouTube channel, including a version recorded in French by Dr Karydis for the francophone community, reflecting the church's Assumptionist heritage and continued international significance.